xpyx/xpyx.github.io/blog/_posts/2020-12-28-motivation.md

 The very first post is about the purpose of my site [xpyx.fi](https://www.xpyx.fi/) and the motivation behind it.

-The web hosting is from [Suomen Hostingpalvelu Oy](https://www.hostingpalvelu.fi/) and I used [Jekyll](http://jekyllrb.com) to build the site with instructions from [Jonathan McGlone's](http://jmcglone.com/guides/github-pages/) absolutely superb guide.
+My web hosting provider is [Suomen Hostingpalvelu Oy](https://www.hostingpalvelu.fi/) and I used [Jekyll](http://jekyllrb.com) to build the site with instructions from [Jonathan McGlone's](http://jmcglone.com/guides/github-pages/) absolutely superb guide.

 I never used Jekyll before, but it took me only a bit over 30 mins to get everything up and running.

 I will be using this site to host a plethora of links to subjects that interest me.
-I will try to do come up with a blog post at least once a week.
+I will try to come up with a blog post at least once a week.

 "Why all the trouble", you might ask.